tommysqueak/Backbone-On-The-Couch/readme.md

 ```

 ### vs
-What does the magic number 37 mean
+What does the magic number 37 mean?

 ``` javascript
 switch(e.which)